tumregels/asciiviewer/README.md

 ### Known issues

 * The __asciiviewer__ executables are not signed and you will get warnings on MacOS and Windows.

-* The program may crash unexpectedly when used with big files.

 * On ubuntu, during manual setup, you may get `missing libgtk-x11-2.0.so.0` error.
   One solution is to reinstall `libgtk2.0` library